MamiKeRiko/MamiKeRiko/README.md

 - 👋 Hi, I’m alex
-- 👀 I’m interested in vidoe games
+- 👀 I’m interested in video games
-- 🌱 I’m currently learning cvideo games
+- 🌱 I’m currently learning video games
-- 💞️ I’m looking to collaborate on videogames
+- 💞️ I’m looking to collaborate on video games
-- 📫 How to reach me dont
+- 📫 How to reach me alexsopena.dev@gmail.com

 <!---
 MamiKeRiko/MamiKeRiko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.